golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 ### Policies Regarding Formal Collaboration
 The assignments in this course are primarily intended to be executed by individuals.
 That said, I am in favor of students collaborating if such collaborations arise organically and can be conducted safely.
 Please note the following expectations:

 * *Use proper social distancing*.
 In light of the ongoing the COVID-19 pandemic, please respect University and other health guidelines regarding personal distance.
-Do not share computer keyboards, sit at least 6 feet apart, etcetera.
+Do not share computer keyboards; sit at least 6 feet apart; etcetera.
 * *Notify the Professor*.
 It’s helpful for me to know who is working with whom.
 Students who wish to collaborate should jointly inform the professor as early as possible.
 * *Only pairs*.
 Unless permission is explicitly granted by the Professor, collaborations in this course are restricted to pairs of students.
 * *Describe who did what*.
 Written reports for collaborative projects should describe how your effort was distributed.
-* *Only 60-212 collaborators*.
+* *Only collaborators from this class*.
 Your project collaborator, if you have one, must be in this class.
 You may not collaborate with people from outside the course (e.g. your housemate).
 * *Avoid co-dependency*.
-You may not collaborate with the same person (i.e. submit an assignment jointly) on more than two projects.
+You may not collaborate with the same person (i.e. submit assignments jointly) for more than two projects.

 ---